ayeshatasleemmohammed/Tumordrugdelivery_v1/README.md

 This repository is kept as a record of the first stage of my research journey.
 ## Author
-Mohammed Ayesha Tasleem
+Mohammed Ayesha Tasleem,
-Department of Chemical Engineering
+Department of Chemical Engineering,
-National Institute of Technology Warangal
+National Institute of Technology Warangal.